 I can now get started.
 The first thing I do is turn the sleeves to the inside so that I can get complete and crisp armhole curves.
 Pinning the sleeves so that they don’t roll over helps with this.
 Make sure that your paper is big enough to accommodate the width of your dress.
 I had to tape two pieces together to make mine wide enough for the width of my skirt.

 Now because this dress has side darts in the bodice, when I’m outlining the top I start at the shoulders and go about an inch down on the sides, then I move the dress on the paper that same inch down before continuing with the outline.
-That way, when I draw in the dart this extra inch accomodates it.
+That way, when I draw in the darts this extra inch will accommodate them.

 Unlike commercial patterns where they use a 5/8″ seam allowance, which they do so that there is room for adjustments, I will only need a 1/4″ seam.
 So my outline is made that distance away from the garment, and this becomes my cutting line.
 I know how this dress fits me, so there is no need for all that bulk in my seams.
 Repeat all these same steps to outline the back.

 Once the outline is complete, its time to draft the details.
 I fold the pattern in half to make sure that everything is symmetrical.
 I draw in the darts, the waistline, and hip line.
 Those last two is where I would cut to make a skirt or top respectively.
-I also remembered to draw in the extra 1/4″ for the hem.
-Once I repeat for the back pattern piece, my pattern is ready.
+I also remembered to draw the extra 1/4″ for the hem.
+Once I have repeated these steps for the back pattern piece, my pattern is ready.

 I figured I’d make something similar in a thicker fabric.
 When I do, I’ll be sure to share it with you all.
 I hope you find this helpful, and that you make your own pattern.
 Let me know how yours come out.
 Do you think you will use this technique to make a top, bottom or another dress?
 Which of your favorite pieces will you copy?